bertomartin/Halbert/README.markdown

   1. Start Halbert in one of two formats
     1.  `rake halroku`:  gets a basic Halbert running on heroku
     1.  `rake halbert`:  gets a basic Halbert running at `localhost:4567`
-  1. Hack the given sensible files, maybe use the Vim shortcuts to help editing be more streamlined (`vim_options.vim`)
+  1. From here in the browser developer interface you have JQuery and you'll see the effects of some of the compiled CoffeeScript code.
+      You're ready to explore and hack Javascript, Coffeescript, or CSS
+  1. Customize:  Editing files in `public/{javascripts, stylesheets, views}` does what you expect: write Coffeescript, SASS, or Slim templates in these directories.
+Vim users might want to take shortcuts from `vim_options.vim`.
-    1. Re-compile and re-deploy to Heroku with `rake halroku`
+    1. Re-compile and re-deploy to Heroku with `rake halroku` (for remote) or `rake` for a local, Sinatra-based server
     1. Explore locally with your Sinatra-based Halbert instance running on localhost

 ## Purpose

 Programming should be easy to explore with minimal muss and fuss.

-How many times have we seen an excited would-be Rails programmer get bogged down in the minutiae of /usr/bin/rails versus and rvm-based rails versus some installer pack rails?
-It's too busy to get from "I'm curious and I suck" to "I feel great, this tool must be great!"
+When someone gets the urge to learn to program or to sketch out an idea, the critical stumbling block to their creativity or interest is the arcane process of configuring a stack.

 To this end, I have crated Halbert: a small little "shell" that allows you to get going with little effort.
 It includes the stack that I'm